-Pecan is one of the most important native nut trees in North America.
+Pecan (Carya illinoinensis) is one of the most important native nut trees in North America.
 It is a large, straight-trunked tree native to river bottoms and rich fertile soils.
 The trees develop a broad, almost flat-topped crown, composed of vase-shaped branches, with a large relatively short trunk.
 The nut, a beloved pie ingredient, ripens in the fall.

 If Trees Could Sing…